Kath Day-Knight

 Kath & Kim and is portrayed by Jane Turner.
-Her character has appeared on multiple Australian comedy series including Fast Forward, Big Girl's Blouse and Something Stupid before appearing on Kath & Kim.
-Kath is revealed to be a Leo (series 2 episode 3; The Moon).
+Her character has appeared on multiple Australian comedy series, first appearing as an early incarnation on Fast Forward, and later Big Girl's Blouse and Something Stupid as the more familiar Kath.
+She is revealed to be a Leo (series 2 episode 3; The Moon).

 Molly Shannon portrayed her American version in the short lived American series.
-Kath's character is considered an Australian Comedy Icon.
+Kath's character is considered an Australian comedy icon.
 Kath was featured in Kath & Kimderella in 2012.

 The idea for the series was originally grasped during the nineties while successful Australian shows such as Big Girl's Blouse had skits on them with identical characters of the same name.
 Kath & Kim aired first on 16 May 2002, and become a hit in Australia and internationally.
 The series ended in 2007; Turner returned to screens as Kath in 2012 with Kath & Kimderella which premiered in cinemas September-2012.

 Jane Turner works with Gina Riley exclusively on Kath & Kim, as they are both credited as script writers and creators of the show itself.